 It's design is typical for what we would expect from the 19th and early 20th century, very similar to the Egault level and Société des Lunetiers theodolite in the collection: all lacquered brass.

-The level is of the type Lenoir, a type of level that has a circular frame that supports the telescope while it revolves around its primary axis.
+The level is the so called niveau cercle composé (a compose circular level), a type of level that has a circular frame that supports the telescope while it revolves around its primary axis.
 There is thus no need for a high quality primary axis.
 Instead the flatness of the circular frame has to be of reasonable quality and the same accounts for the flatness and thickness of the two blocks that hold the telescope and support the vial on top of it.
 This type of level with its typical circular base was invented by Étienne Lenoir (1744–1832) in 1820 and further improved by Dutch geodetic instrument firm Bayens in 1825.1

 The relatively large diameter of the circular frame would have made it easier to achieve the required accuracies than with the short primary axis of period instruments.